maltelau/circularinference_standemo/README.md

 We'd like to think we could improve on this by adding partial pooling over participants as well as including symptom strength in the model (as well as the ability to keep all the uncertainty in the model that we get from using stan in the first place)

-A basic model with full pooling does fine: it has some problems recovering the loop strengths at any useful precision, but I suspect the original model couldn't really do that either.
+A basic model with full pooling does fine with no divergences.
+It has some problems recovering the loop strengths at any useful precision, but I suspect the original model couldn't really do that either; it's just hidden because they only did point estimates.

 Adding partial pooling on participants cost us some elegance (had to do logit transform, more on this).
-It slows down the model a little bit, but chains seem healthy, the handful of divergences don't look too systematic, and it still gives us ~1/3 n_eff
+It slows down the model a little bit, but chains seem healthy, the handful of divergences don't look too systematic, and it still gives us about 1/3 n_eff
 (CircularInference_stamdemo_nosymptoms.stan)

 ```stan